Ocramius/ProxyManager/docs/lazy-loading-ghost-object.md

 ) {};
 ```

-The initializer closure should usually be coded like following:
+The initializer closure should usually look like:

 ```php
 $initializer = function (